BabylonJS/Documentation/content/How_To/mesh/MeshBehavior.md

 surfaceMagnetismBehavior.meshes = meshes;
 ```

+By default, it will intersect `meshes` everytime the pointer moves, and position will be updated accordingly (with interpolation, like with `FollowBehavior`).
+Use the flag `enabled` to control whether this behavior should get into play.

 ## HandConstraintBehavior
 This is used to make a mesh follow the hand of the user.
-It should always be linked to a [`WebXRDefaultExperience`] to retieve the position of the hand.
+It should always be linked to a [WebXRDefaultExperience](/divingDeeper/webXR/webXRExperienceHelpers#the-webxr-default-experience) to retieve the position of the hand.
-The XR experience should also enable the [HandTracking] feature :
+The XR experience should also enable the [HandTracking](/divingDeeper/webXR/WebXRSelectedFeatures#hand-tracking) feature like this :

 ```
 xr.baseExperience.featuresManager.enableFeature(BABYLON.WebXRFeatureName.HAND_TRACKING, "latest", {